How to become a CFO

 A CFO job is not one that you can get right out of school.
 It takes many years of experience to build up the necessary skill set to be an effective CFO.
-A CFO of a mid to large sized company usually is going to have a minimum of 10-15 years of experience.
-It’s basically as high as you can get in a company besides the role of Chief Executive Officer (CEO).
+A CFO of a mid to large sized company usually is going to have a minimum of 10-15 years of experience, as this position is basically as high as you can get in a company besides the role of Chief Executive Officer (CEO).
 While the process can be lengthy if you aspire to become a CFO, there is not one single road to get there.
 A wide range of diverse experience could work in your favor.
 Here are some of those:

 CPA stands for Certified Public Accountant.
 45 percent of CFOs are also CPAs.
 This is by far the most common path to becoming a CFO.
-The job requires extensive financial and accounting knowledge.
-Spending a few years as an accountant lies the ground work and experience needed to understand how business financials should function properly.
+The CFO job description requires extensive financial and accounting knowledge.
+Spending a few years as an accountant builds the groundwork needed to understand how business financials should function properly.

 MBA stands for Master of Business Administration.
 This is a graduate degree that usually takes about two years to earn from a reputable college or university.
-It’s not a requirement for becoming a CFO, but it does provide a great education and give you a competitive advantage.
-The best path would be to first spend a few years as an accountant and then go back to school to earn an MBA to take your career to the next level.
+It is not a requirement for becoming a CFO, but it does provide a great education and give you a competitive advantage.
+The good path to consider might be to first spend a few years working in the field as an accountant and then go back to school to earn an MBA.

 The top four accounting firms are PricewaterhouseCoopers, Deloitte, Ernst & Young and KPMG.
-Working for one of these companies is one sure-fire way to get ahead in your career.
-These companies all recruit from the best schools in the country and it takes some hard work to get a job for them.
-Having at least a couple years of experience at one of these firms will ensure that you are exposed to the highest levels of business and finance.
-There’s plenty of room for advancement at one of these large firms, but they can also be used as a way to jump up a level and get farther ahead at other companies down the road.
+Working for one of these companies is one sure-fire way to get ahead in your financial career.
+These companies all recruit from the best schools in the country, and it takes some hard work to get a job with them.
+Having at least a couple years of experience at one of these firms will ensure that you are exposed to the highest levels of business and finance and could put you on the right path to becoming a CFO.

 Another position that will give you a real advantage at getting a CFO position later in life is working in the Corporate Treasury.
 The treasurer of a company is responsible for cash management, managing interest and commodity risks as well as financial investments and banking contacts.
 These types of roles will only be present in the largest companies and will give you exposure to higher level financial interactions.
 This type of experience is great preparation for becoming a CFO.

-A company’s controller is the chief accounting officer that heads up the accounting department.
+A company’s controller is the chief accounting officer who heads up the accounting department.
 They usually report to the CFO.
-This is the stepping stone position above accountant or CPA that leads to becoming a CFO.
+This is the “stepping stone” position above accountant or CPA that leads to becoming a CFO.
 This role requires a balance between managing a team of other people and understanding the financial details of the company.
 Tasks for this job include reporting, accounting, budgeting and compliance.
-Getting a job in this type of position is a great option for preparing your career for a job as CFO.
+Getting a job like this is great preparation for a job as a CFO.